 As a child of Greek immigrants, Hofrenning is fluent in Modern Greek and lived in Athens, Greece for several years.
 She is a volunteer teacher of Modern Greek language to children at St. George Greek Orthodox Church.
 She also teaches a study abroad economics class in Greece for Augsburg students.

-- B.S.: University of Maryland University College, Summa Cum Laude
+- B.S.: Business Administration and Management, University of Maryland University College, Summa Cum Laude

 - Ph.D.: Economics, University of Illinois-Chicago